Sudan: Rebels Suspend Juba Peace Talks After Militia Ambush in South Kordofan

-Juba / Khor Warhal — The Sudan People's Liberation Movement-North faction in South Kordofan led by Abdelaziz El Hilu The SPLM-N El Hilu has suspended negotiations with Sudan's transitional government on Wednesday accusing government forces of violating the agreed ceasefire.
+Juba / Habila — The Sudan People's Liberation Movement-North faction in South Kordofan led by Abdelaziz El Hilu (SPLM-N El Hilu) has suspended negotiations with Sudan's transitional government on Wednesday accusing government forces of violating the agreed ceasefire.

-A statement issued by Ammar Daldoum, head of the movement's delegation to the negotiations in Juba - that were scheduled to resume today - said that yesterday, elements of the Rapid Support Forces (RSF) government militia driving Land Cruisers allege ambushed civilians on the road which connects the western and eastern regions, near Khor Waral, which is part of the "liberated areas".
-The SRF detained 16 people.
+A statement issued by Ammar Daldoum, head of the movement's delegation to the negotiations in Juba - that were scheduled to resume today - said that yesterday, elements of the Rapid Support Forces (RSF) government militia driving Land Cruisers reportedly ambushed civilians on the road which connects the western and eastern regions, near Khor Waral in Habila locality, which is part of the "liberated areas".
+The RSF detained 16 people.
 They released three of them later, but still hold 13 people including their goods and belongings.

 The movement says it will only return to negotiations after an immediate cessation of hostilities, the immediate release of the detained civilians, and the immediate handover of the area to the SPLM-N El Hilu.